 For trade to serve as an engine for growth a number of conditions need to be fulfilled.
 Firstly, there needs to be sufficient access to export markets.
-Exports can be restricted at the border by tariffs, or in the case of services by regulations prohibiting entry, and behind the border by non-
+Exports can be restricted at the border by tariffs, or in the case of services by regulations prohibiting entry, and behind the border by non-discriminatory standards aimed at ensuring health, safety and preservation of the environment.

-- World trade grew vigorously in 2006, the 8% expansion in merchandise trade being the second highest since 2000.
-In 2007 it is expected to settle at 6%.

-- Least-developed countries' trade grew by about 30% in 2006, fuelled by higher prices for petroleum and other primary commodities.

-- Full trade liberalization would lift up to 440 million people out of \$2-a-day poverty by 2015.

-- During 2006, more than 100

-developing countries were engaged

-in over 67 bilateral or regional trade

-negotiations.
-More than 250 regional

-and bilateral trade agreements now

-govern more than 30% of world
+- 1. World trade grew vigorously in 2006, the 8% expansion in merchandise trade being the second highest since 2000.
+In 2007 it is expected to settle at 6%. - 2.
+Least-developed countries' trade grew by about 30% in 2006, fuelled by higher prices for petroleum and other primary commodities. - 3.
+Full trade liberalization would lift up to 440 million people out of \$2-a-day poverty by 2015. - 4.
+During 2006, more than 100 developing countries were engaged in over 67 bilateral or regional trade negotiations.
+More than 250 regional and bilateral trade agreements now govern more than 30% of world trade. - 5.
+The EU has pledged to increase its aid for trade to € 2 billion a year from 2010 for all developing countries.

-trade.

-- The EU has pledged to increase its aid for trade to € 2 billion a year from 2010 for all developing countries.